geological-survey-of-queensland/share-data-with-gsq/aws-snowball-copy.md

 ![AWS Snowball Process](https://github.com/geological-survey-of-queensland/share-data-with-gsq/blob/master/aws-snowball-process.png)

-General instructions for using a Snowball device are [here](https://github.com/geological-survey-of-queensland/share-data-with-gsq/blob/master/gsq-userguides/snowball-gsq-userguide.md).
+General instructions for transferring data using a Snowball are [here](https://github.com/geological-survey-of-queensland/share-data-with-gsq/blob/master/gsq-userguides/snowball-gsq-userguide.md).

 Contact us at GSQOpenData@dnrme.qld.gov.au and we will help you transfer data to us using a Snowball device.